 Their first concern is to ensure the health of you and your baby.
 Moreover, they are up-to-date on the latest research and treatments.
 They all serve on the faculty of the University of Tennessee Health Science Center College of Medicine.

-Maternal-fetal medicine and genetics specialists at UT Medical Group have launched a new, comprehensive service for women who have pregnancy complications or who are at increased risk for complications.
+Maternal-fetal medicine and genetics specialists at UT Medical Group offer a comprehensive service for women who have pregnancy complications or who are at increased risk for complications.
 The Center for High Risk Pregnancies in east Memphis offers a full range of diagnostics and treatment for women with pregnancy complications that may occur prior to conception, during pregnancy, and at delivery.

 Whether the pregnancy is complicated by either medical or obstetrical factors, our physicians and staff are dedicated to helping mothers and their babies obtain the best possible outcome.
 Our state-of-the-art technology and the medical expertise of our team enable the Center for High Risk Pregnancies to provide a highly advanced level of care that is unique in the Mid-South.